qinyizhou2023/over_behavior_trace/README.md

 |              | `total_input_duration`     | number | The total time spent by the user writing input prompts.                                                                                 |
 |              | `input_proportion`         | number | The proportion of time the user spends writing prompts compared to the total task completion time: `total_input_duration / total_time`. |
 ### Time Sequence Logs
-Each block is logged within 2 different time-windows:
+Each block is logged within different time-windows:
 - `totaltime`: Total time spent in finishing the task.
 - `answerGenerate`: While GPT is generating the answer.
 The time between the user click the send button to the send button become actived.
 - `keyboardInput`: While user is writing the prompt.
 The time between the user starting to type in the textarea and clicking the send button.

+- `WithinGPTWindow`: Time spent in GPT window
+- `WithinWritingWindow`:Time spent in writing window

 | TimeSlot       | Attribute             | Type   | Description                              |